plutownium/CatClock/README.md

 ...and have them all alerted to you via a change in the image and text display!

 Not bad for only 148 lines of JavaScript.

+P.S.
+If anyone knows why GitHub refuses to show the main image, I'd love to know.